 - Ad click-through rate (CTR)

-Once teams are using analytics to track their product metrics and KPIs, they can begin their analysis and turn data into useful insights.
+Once teams are successfully tracking the right metrics for their product, they can begin their analysis and turn data into useful insights.

-For analytics to provide answers, teams must ask questions and perform tests.
-That means recording predictions for how the team thinks everything will fit together and then testing how it holds up in reality.
+For product management analytics to provide actionable answers, you need to combine insights across multiple sources, ask logical questions, and perform experiments.
+That means creating hypotheses about how everything will fit together, and then testing it to see how it holds up in reality.

-Product teams can use a variety of reports to understand their metrics.
-Here are a few of the most useful product analytics reports:
+There are a variety of different analyses available to understand your metrics.
+Here are a few of the most useful types of product management analyses:

-Segmentation: A report that allows teams to divide users by the characteristics they share, such as behavior, signup date, or marketing source.
+Segmentation: In-depth analysis of data done by dividing users by the characteristics they share, such as behavior, signup date, or marketing source.
 Data-driven product teams can compare the metrics and KPIs of different groups and draw distinctions between them.
 For instance, users who came from a particular marketing source might be 3x more valuable than the average user.
 Or users under 25 years old might be twice as engaged.

-Cohort analysis: A cohort is a user segment that has been named and saved for future comparison.
-For example, a news site might save two cohorts: one for it’s paying subscribers and one for its free visitors.
+Cohort analysis: A cohort is a segment of users, usually grouped based on their behavioral or demographic attributes, that has been named and saved for future comparison.
+For example, a news site might save two cohorts: one for its paying subscribers and one for its free visitors.
 Each has different behaviors and interests, and the team can cater to each without offending the other.

-Retention: Retention reports measure how well digital products keep users coming back.
+Retention analysis: Retention analysis measures how well digital products keep users coming back.
 Every company measures retention differently, but it’s typically tied to repeat actions.
 A free social media app might define retention as any user coming back to like a piece of content within seven days.
 An enterprise security software might define it as a user renewing their subscription after one year.

 Funnel analysis: Funnels measure a series of steps users take toward a desired outcome such as a purchase.
 Funnels help reveal the health of processes like onboarding, and show teams where users drop off or get lost.